yuvaldori/gigaspaces-wiki-jekyll/xap100adm/tuning-communication-protocol.markdown

 `Step 4:` Save and close the `gs_logging.properties` file.

 `Step 5:` Start a space by deploying a data-grid PU or a custom PU with a space.
-You may also start a space via `<GigaSpaces Root>/bin/gsInstance`.
+You may also start a space via `<XAP Root>/bin/gsInstance`.

 LRMI communication transport protocol debug messages are displayed.